-If you manage the deer on the holding, or you are applying only for deer management, include a deer management plan as part of your moorland management plan.
+If you manage the deer on the holding and are applying for deer management or deer and livestock, you must include a deer management plan alongside your moorland management plan.

-You can find information on annual cull deer returns and a link to the online recording system on the Scottish Natural Heritage website.
+You can find information on annual cull deer returns and a link to the online recording system at Deer Returns .
 Record in your diary the date you submit this return.